-Note: Depending on the capability of the PTZ camera, up to 64 PTZ preset points and addresses can be programmed.
+Note: Depending on the capability of the PTZ camera, up to 256 PTZ preset points (ranging from 1 to 256) and addresses (ranging from 0 to 255) can be programmed.

-Setting Momentary and Maintained Modes
+6.3.2 Setting Momentary and Maintained Modes

 [Momentary Mode] Pushbutton switches that are normally open and stay closed only as long as the button is pressed.
 Momentary switches allow turn-on or turn-off from multiple locations.
 For example, certain premises have a designated entry/exit door.
 When the staff enters the entry door, the system starts monitoring.
 When the staff leaves from the exit door, the system stops monitoring.